OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/storage/blobs/storage-xamarin-blob-storage.md

 using Windows.UI.Xaml.Controls;
 using Windows.UI.Xaml.Navigation;

-// The Blank Page item template is documented at http://go.microsoft.com/fwlink/?LinkId=391641
+// hello Blank Page item template is documented at http://go.microsoft.com/fwlink/?LinkId=391641

 namespace XamarinApp.WinPhone
 {
     /// <summary>
-    /// An empty page that can be used on its own or navigated to within a Frame.
+    /// An empty page that can be used on its own or navigated toowithin a Frame.
     /// </summary>
     public sealed partial class MainPage : Page
     {